Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Identify layers/README.md

 * AGSGeoView.identifyLayers(atScreenPoint:tolerance:returnPopupsOnly:maximumResultsPerLayer:completion:)
 * AGSIdentifyLayerResult
-* AGSIdentifyLayerResult.layerContent.name
 * AGSIdentifyLayerResult.sublayerResults
+* AGSLayerContent.name

 ## Additional information

-The GeoView supports two methods of identify: `identifyLayer`, which identifies features within a specific layer and `identifyLayers`, which identifies features for all layers in the current view.
+`AGSGeoView` supports two methods of identify: `identifyLayer`, which identifies features within a specific layer, and `identifyLayers`, which identifies features for all layers in the current view.

 ## Tags